bbc/simorgh/src/app/containers/ATIAnalytics/README.md

 }
 ```

 To get all the information about the component and the event, `getComponentInfo` will have to be used.
-This function takes in 3 parameters - event, name of the component, and component data.
+This function takes in 3 parameters - the target's href, name of the component, and component data.
 Component data should be an object containing information obtained from the data attribute:
 `const eventData = event.srcElement.dataset[componentName];`